bsu-cs315/e1-chester/README.md

 + The projectile's angle is clamped between 0° and 180°. - COMPLETED
 + There is a non-ground target that the player can hit, and you have scripted specific feedback for hitting it. - COMPLETED
 + The player can modify the strength of the projectile's firing. - COMPLETED

+## Revision Report

+### Increment 1.1 - Week of September 10 Resubmission
++ Runtime errors have been fixed
++ Fixed the licenses in the readme

+### Increment 1.1 - Week of October 1 Minor Revision
++ Added revision report